AI API

 Supported Providers

-Provider Models Capabilities
+Provider Description Capabilities

-Claude (Anthropic) Sonnet 4.5, Opus 4.5, Haiku 4.5 (3 models) Chat, tools-use, reasoning, code-generation, vision
+Claude (Anthropic) External provider Chat, tools-use, reasoning, code-generation, vision

 Common Use Cases